Jenary/Jenary.github.io/_software/Gomoku.md

 </pre>

 ## Structures
-You can check the detail of the structure of the game at [her]
+You can check the detail of the structure of the game at [Here](http://jenary.github.io/files/Gomoku/Gomoku.pdf)

+## Downloads
+You can download the game at [Here](http://jenary.github.io/files/Gomoku/Gomoku.jar)